vsivsi/git-blob-stream/Readme.md

 var output = fs.createWriteStream("filename.blob");

 var hashFunc = function (hash) {
-  // has is a hexidecimal SHA1 sum string, just like git uses }
+  // hash is a hexidecimal SHA1 sum string, just like git uses }

 // All options are manditory!